 How the 50 30 20 Rule in Budgeting Works

-After-tax income refers to the amount of money you receive after taxes, retirement contributions, and other deductions.
+The amount of money you receive after taxes, retirement contributions, and other deductions is known as after-tax income.

 Example